maddisondesigns/Simple-Catalog-for-WooCommerce/readme.txt

 - Hide the Add to Cart button

-- Hide the Product Price and optionally display a message to your customers instead
+- Hide the Product Price

+- Display a message to your customers when hiding the Product Price along with adding a link to one of your pages

 - Hide the Product Ratings